 - a large brain compared to body size

 The list could be longer, but however long it is, the striking thing is that the features are not unique.
-Opposable thumbs, for instance, also distinguish the opossums; manatees have fingernails; birds of prey have stereoscopic colour vision; elephants have two pectoral mammary glands and single offspring; and mice have a large brain-to-body-mass ratio.
-By themselves they tell us nothing about relationships.
-What makes primates distinct is not the possession of unique features but the possession of a unique association of features.
+Opposable thumbs also distinguish the opossums; birds of prey have stereoscopic colour vision; elephants have fingernails, two pectoral mammary glands and single offspring; and mice have a large brain-to-body-mass ratio.
 Although also not unique, the main specialisation of the primates is arboreality – the ability to live in trees.

-So, is man part of this general picture, or does he possess features that are sufficiently distinct, as a package, for him to be differentiated from the primates?
-If we restrict our consideration to the apes, the branch which he most resembles, similarities include the lack of a tail, the ability to move the arms above the head, a broad chest, a short lower back, more flexible hips, ankles and thumbs, and a more erect posture.
+So is man just an ape who left the trees, or does he possess features sufficiently distinct, as a package, for him to be differentiated from the primates?
+Similarities include the lack of a tail, the ability to move the arms above the head, a broad chest, a short lower back, more flexible hips, ankles and thumbs, and a more erect posture.
 But similarities may or may not be evidence of an evolutionary relationship.
-Differences are also important, especially if the interval in which the evolution hypothesis requires them to have arisen is very short.
+Differences are also important, especially if the interval in which they are supposed to have arisen is short.
 The principal differences are: